Notes on the data: Aboriginal potential years of life lost, by selected cause

 The Australian Institute of Health and Welfare note that, on this measure, a particular PYLL value will be higher if mortality among children or young people is high; chronic diseases causing death among the elderly, on the other hand, have little effect on these values [1].

-• for each of the selected causes the rates were highest in the Northern Territory, excluding those for external cause where the highest rate was recorded in Western Australia, with 36.7 PYLL per 1,000 population;
+• for each of the selected causes the rates were highest in the Northern Territory;

-• for those living in the Very Remote areas in the combined jurisdictions, PYLL rates for diabetes were 4.64 times and those in the Major Cities areas – the variation in rates between the Major Cities and Very Remote areas were nearly four times higher for road traffic injuries (3.94), over two and a half times higher for ischaemic heart disease (2.56) and circulatory system diseases (2.51 times).
+• for those living in the Very Remote areas in the combined jurisdictions, PYLL rates for diabetes were 5.6 times those in the Major Cities areas – the variations in rates between the Major Cities and Very Remote areas were over five times higher for road traffic injuries (5.36 and over three and a half times higher for ischaemic heart disease (3.64).

 References